StevenLOL/LuceneIndex/README.md

 B) Testing  analyzers:

-Please check eval_run_experiment.java for details
+Eight anlyzers are included in the project.
+Please check eval_run_experiment.java for details.
+Testing results will be in *.csv file.